mjmckernan/mjmckernan.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD Candidate at the Department of Economics, University of Oxford.
-I am supervised by Francesco Zanetti and Andrea Chiavari.
+I am supervised by [Francesco Zanetti](https://users.ox.ac.uk/~wadh4073/) and [Andrea Chiavari](https://sites.google.com/view/andreachiavari/home).
 My research interests are in macroeconomics, labour economics & firm dynamics.
-I am also an Academic Visitor at the Bank of England.
+I am also an Academic Visitor at the Bank of England, where I was previously a PhD intern.
 My CV is available [here](uploads/resume.pdf).
 {style="text-align: justify;"}